emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# August 28th, 2024 Meetup
+# September 25th, 2024 Meetup

-Our next meetup is going to be on Wednesday, August 28th.
-This time remote – maybe also in person at c-base, see mailing list.
+Our next meetup is going to be on Wednesday, September 25th.
+Remote and most likely also in person at c-base.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know